waterloo-rocketry/operations-procedures/README.md

    For most tests, every item on a checklist is going to be read out over the radio.
 Please keep the items clear and concise.

-   If some instructions are conditional (for example, "if you see a leak, do the followin steps"), those instructions should be indented from the top level to make that clear.
+   If some instructions are conditional (for example, "if you see a leak, do the following steps"), those instructions should be indented from the top level to make that clear.